-Source Ingredient Material name TWA STEL Peak Notes Australia Exposure Standards calcium carbonate Calcium carbonate 10 mg/m3 Not Available Not Available (a) This value is for inhalable dust containing no asbestos and < 1% crystalline silica.
+Source Ingredient Material name TWA STEL Peak Notes Australia Exposure Standards stralia Exposure Standards calcium carbonate Calcium 10 Not (a) This value is for inhalable dust co asbestos and < 1% crystalline silica. (a) This value is for inhalable dust containing no asbestos and < 1% crystalline silica.
+Ingredient Ingredient Original IDLH Revised IDLH IDLH calcium carbonate Not Available Not Available Not Avail Not Available acrylic acid homopolymer Not Available Not Avail able